JonnyHaystack/HayBox/README.md

 HayBox supports several input sources that can be read from to update the input
 state:
 - `GpioButtonInput` - The most commonly used, for reading switches/buttons connected directly to GPIO pins.
 The input mappings are defined by an array of `GpioButtonMapping` as can be seen in almost all existing configs.
 - `SwitchMatrixInput` - Similar to the above, but scans a keyboard style switch matrix instead of individual switches.
-A config for Crane's Model C<=53 is included at `config/c53/config.cpp` which serves as an example for how to for how to define and use a switch matrix input source.
+A config for Crane's Model C<=53 is included at `config/c53/config.cpp` which serves as an example of how to define and use a switch matrix input source.
 - `NunchukInput` - Reads inputs from a Wii Nunchuk using i2c.
 This can be used for mixed input controllers (e.g. left hand uses a Nunchuk for movement, and right hand uses buttons for other controls)
 - `GamecubeControllerInput` - Similar to the above, but reads from a GameCube controller.
 Can be instantiated similarly to GamecubeBackend.
 Currently only implemented for Pico, and you must either run it on a different pio instance (pio0 or pio1) than any instances of GamecubeBackend, or make sure that both use the same PIO instruction memory offset.